How Read QR From Image in C#

 Can IronQR read multiple QR codes from a single image?

-What are some common use cases for QR code scanning in .NET applications?
+What are common use cases for reading QR codes in .NET applications?

-Common use cases include inventory and asset management, two-factor authentication, mobile app integration, event ticketing, and payment gateways.
+Common use cases include inventory management, two-factor authentication, mobile app integrations, event ticketing, and payment gateways.
+IronQR facilitates these applications by providing fast and reliable QR code reading capabilities.

-What should I do if IronQR fails to detect a QR code?
+What should I do if IronQR fails to read a QR code?